--@Kunkel5

 Same goes for the World Cup.
 While I'll agree that every player, coach and team is judged on their performance in this tournament, we can't put too much weight on it, especially given the group.

-Hard to argue Klinsmann's success
+Hard to argue Klinsmann's success to this point. |

 It's been a great four year cycle and things only look better on the horizon.
 The 2018 roster could be stacked with top level euro league talent (Julian Green!!).
 The MLS is growing in success and popularity (Spain and Brazil will have an MLS player on their roster, and both should feature in the tournament).
 The media actually covers soccer like a major sport.